U.S. says no plans to send asylum seekers to remote Guatemalan regions

 Incoming president Giammattei criticized the lack of transparency around how the deal is being finalized and told reporters at a press conference on Saturday that his government would evaluate any agreement that was struck by his predecessor.

-Guatemala’s tiny refugee agency that only has around 10 officials saw a nearly 75% spike in asylum applications between 2017 and 2018, numbers from the United Nations Human Rights Commission (UNHCR) show.
+Guatemala’s tiny refugee agency that only has around 10 officials saw a nearly 75% spike in asylum applications between 2017 and 2018, numbers from the United Nations High Commissioner for Refugees (UNHCR) show.

 Between January and August Guatemala received 296 new asylum applications, close to the same number as in the full year in 2018.
 Most of the asylum applications were accepted, according to the agency, said Giovanni Bassu, a regional UNHCR representative.